 - In-Series Nickname: "Nodo-chan" by Yuuki, "Boobs-san" by Momo, and "Nonoka" by Koromo.

-- Luminescent Blush: Whenever she and Saki have a romantic moment.
+- Luminescent Blush: Whenever she and Saki have a romantic moment, she turns red under her nose and in her cheeks.

-- Ms. Fanservice: Pink hair, pigtails, thigh-high stockings and even huge tracts of land.
-And nothing on underneath her uniform.
+- Ms. Fanservice: Pink hair, pigtails, thigh-high stockings, huge tracts of land, and might not be wearing anything underneath her uniform.
+Don't worry if your gaze is stuck on her during matches.

 - Nerves of Steel: Nodoka is usually unfazed by anything when she's playing.